My Profile | Contact Us | Member Portal

 Opal’s kaleidoscopic play-of-color can suit many changing moods and tastes, making this gemstone appropriate for anyone.
 It is also the traditional gift to celebrate 14th wedding anniversaries.

 Like diamonds, opals can be evaluated by color, clarity, cut, and carat weight.
 But these unique gemstones also have several additional conditions to consider.
+Keep reading to know what to look for when buying opal jewelry.

-Color
+Opal Color

-Color is the key factor of opal quality: both the background “body color” and the flashing “play-of-color.”
+In fact, color is the key factor of opal quality: both the background “body color” and the flashing “play-of-color.”
 Dark backgrounds provide more contrast against vivid play-of-color, making black opal more highly valued than milky white varieties.

 Warm colors like red and orange are generally rarer and more valuable than common blues and greens, although color range and coverage also play a role.
+The most prized opals have vibrant and saturated colors that are easily visible across the stone.

-Pattern is another factor unique to opal.
 Descriptive names like “stained glass,” “peacock,” “rolling fire,” and “Chinese writing” distinguish opal patterns.
-Gemologists typically prefer large, concentrated patches over small specks.
+Gemologists typically prefer large, concentrated patches—referred to as “harlequin”—over small specks.

-Clarity
+Opal Clarity

 Due to high water content, opal can easily crack or “craze” under extreme temperatures, dehydration, or direct light.
-Crazed opal sells at much lower prices, and is more susceptible to fracture.
+Crazed opal sells at much lower prices and is more susceptible to fracture.
 Even high-quality opal demands delicate care to preserve its unique beauty.

 Cut

-Fine opals are often cut into irregular shapes to emphasize play-of-color.
-When possible, opals should be cut cabochon with rounded domes.
 But most opal comes in thin layers, which are commonly mounted on another dark stone like onyx or obsidian (as a doublet) and sometimes capped with clear glass or plastic (as a triplet) to make this fragile gemstone more wearable.

 Find a jeweler near you to help pick out the right opal for your preferences.